2017 Berkeley protests

 The 2017 Berkeley protests were a series of protests and clashes between organized groups that occurred in the city of Berkeley, California, in the vicinity of the University of California campus.
 Violence occurred predominantly between protesters opposed to then-President Donald Trump, including activists such as antifa groups and socialists; and pro-Trump groups such as Republicans, members of the alt-lite and alt-right, neo-Nazis, and white nationalists.
-The majority of the participants on both sides were people who wanted to listen to the speakers peacefully, and peaceful protesters against the speakers.
+Most participants were peaceful.

 The first event occurred on February 1, when Trump supporter Milo Yiannopoulos was scheduled to give a speech at the university.
 Two later incidents on March 4 and April 15, were pro-Trump rallies met by protesters.
 Another rally occurred on April 27, hosted by Kyle "Based Stickman" Chapman, Brittany Pettibone, Lauren Southern, and others at Martin Luther King Jr. Civic Center Park.
 This was scheduled after a planned speech by Ann Coulter was canceled.
-A "Say No to Marxism" rally planned to be held in the same park on August 27 was officially canceled by the organizers, but still drew both Trump supporters and protesters.
+A "Say No to Marxism" rally planned to be held in the same park on August 27 was officially canceled by the organizers in the aftermath of the Unite the Right rally, but still drew both Trump supporters and protesters.

 Protests and clashes continued into the month of September, with a campus visit from conservative radio host Ben Shapiro and the return of Yiannopoulos for "Berkeley Free Speech Week".
 Security for the September events, though "Free Speech Week" was officially canceled by the organizers, cost the university hundreds of thousands of dollars.